 IP Ratings for LED Lighting

-Suppose you intend to buy various garden fittings for LEDs.
+Suppose you intend to buy various garden fittings for LED light bulbs.
 You can easily find out if the fittings are suitable for outdoor use by checking their IP ratings.
 For example, those with an IP rating of IP67 are completely protected against dust, and are safe for use in all weathers.

-An outdoor light fitting for LEDs should always display its IP rating.
+An outdoor light fitting for LED light bulbs should always display its IP rating.
 If you cannot find it, or need advice about the IP code, seek advice from the retailer.